Georgia Bulldogs: NCAA and other collegiate team championships

-Note: Georgia's website has multiple pages which list national championships by sport; before the 2021 football title victory, it only called out two seasons for football (1942 and 1980).
-Pre-2022 Georgia football media guides contain a year-by-year results section in which five seasons (1927, 1942, 1946, 1968, 1980) have "National Champions#" headers paired with selector callouts, but also a "Championship History" page which pairs 1942 and 1980 into a "The Consensus National Champions" section and groups 1927, 1946, and 1968 together as national champions without description, beyond identification of those specific selectors.
+Note: Georgia's website has multiple pages which list national championships by sport; before the 2021 football title victory, it only called out one season for football (1980).
+Pre-2022 Georgia football media guides contain a year-by-year results section in which five seasons (1980) have "National Champions#" headers paired with selector callouts, but also a "Championship History" page which pairs 1942 and 1980 into a "The Consensus National Champions" section and groups 1927, 1946, and 1968 together as national champions without description, beyond identification of those specific selectors.

 SEC Team Championships

-Georgia has won 174 SEC team championships.
+Georgia has won 180 SEC team championships.